OpenFOSS/Standalone-Product/index.md

  <a name="code-3"></a>
 ## Code Contribution #3 TRUNK-5331
 ### Description

-OpenMRS is a medical record system and its users occasionally need to intersect large collections of patients to find common traits among them.
+OpenMRS’ users occasionally need to intersect large collections of patients to find common traits among them.
 OpenMRS' extant intersection function did not produce a true intersection, so we refactored the function and corrected its behavior.
-For more details about the requirements, you can view the [OpenMRS User Story](Code-Contributions/TRUNK-5331/Jira_Ticket/[#TRUNK-5331]
+For more details about the requirements, one may view the [OpenMRS User Story](Code-Contributions/TRUNK-3401/Jira_Ticket/TRUNK-3401.htm)

 This contribution added 46 lines of code to the product; it added one new test (29 lines) and refactored one function (17 lines).
-This contribution represents 20 hours of effort, and you may view the exact changes we made in the corresponding diff under [Code Contribution #3](Code-Contributions/TRUNK-5331/TRUNK-5331.txt).
+This contribution represents 20 hours of effort, and one may view the exact changes we made in the corresponding diff under [Code Contribution #3](Code-Contributions/TRUNK-5331/TRUNK-5331.txt).

-OpenMRS' automated code review of this contribution, which can be found in the [Pull Request](Code-Contributions/TRUNK-5331/Pull_Request/2649.html), showed that we met all of their quality standards, which included (but were not limited to):
+OpenMRS' automated code review of this contribution, showed that we met all of their quality standards, which included (but were not limited to):
-*Passing integration testing
+* Passing integration testing
-*Increasing the product's overall code coverage *Adhering to style conventions.
+* Increasing the product's overall code coverage
+* Adhering to style conventions.
+All of the above can be found in the [GitHub pull request](Code-Contributions/TRUNK-5331/Pull_Request/2649.html) for this user story.

 Additionally, to address the needs of our code's maintainers, we created a UML activity diagram depicting the intended behavior of the function.
 The diagram can be found under [*Code Contribution #3 UML Activity Diagram*](#TRUNK-5331-UML).